Investing in Panama property

-Liam Bailey says:"Like in any property boom the main focus of the drive upward in prices are the bigger cities, especially when, as in Panama's case, the boom is fuelled by rising migration and tourism.
-In places like the city of David, and the capital, Panama City, rental yields on properties are put at around 11 per cent for a 190-square-metre unit; that yield lessening as property size increases.”
+Bailey says:"Like in any property boom, the main focus of the drive upward in prices are the bigger cities, especially when, as in Panama's case, the boom is fuelled by rising migration and tourism."

-A benefit to investors is Panama's climate, which is tropical with little seasonal variation in temperatures, which range from 21 degrees Celsius at night to 32 degrees Celsius during the day, all year round.
+A benefit to investors is Panama's climate, which is tropical with little seasonal variation in temperatures, which range from 21 degrees at night to 32 degrees during the day, all year round.
 This means a lengthy rental season, although there are peak times, which depend on the seasons.
-"The dry season is November to April; this is the main holiday season in Panama, but the green season, or the rainy season, which runs from May to September, has its benefits such as cheaper holidays, and you see a green Panama filled with wildlife," says Bailey.
+"The dry season is November to April.
+This is the main holiday season in Panama, but the green season, or the rainy season, which runs from May to September, has its benefits such as cheaper holidays, and you see a green Panama filled with wildlife," says Bailey.

 As for the buying process, Bailey says: "There are seven procedures in the buying process which can be completed in around 44 days.
-The only restrictions on foreign ownership are that foreigners can't buy islands or property within ten kilometres of the frontiers.
+The only restrictions on foreign ownership are that foreigners can't buy islands or property within 10 km of the frontiers.
 As for pitfalls it is advisable to buy titled properties instead of properties with possession rights [derecho possessorio] only."

 Foreigners are able to get mortgages to buy property in Panama, which, due to its status as a burgeoning financial centre, has strict controls on the market.
-Mortgages here are typically for a 30-year period, and can be purchased with a loan-to-value ratio of up to 80 per cent.
-Interest rates are typically around 6.5 per cent.
+Mortgages here are typically for a 30 year period, and can be purchased with a loan to value ratio of up to 80 per cent.